-- vi) With holding of increments with cumulative effect. - vii) Reduction to a lower rank in the seniority list, or to a lower post, not or being lower than to which he was directly recruited, or to a lower time scale not being lower than to which he was directly recruited or to a lower stage in a time-scale. - viii) Compulsory retirement - ix) Removal, - x) Dismissal. - 6.2 It is misnomer to consider the minor penalty as of little or no significance.
+vi) Withholding of increments with cumulative effect.

+vii) Reduction to a lower rank in the seniority list, or to a lower post, not or being lower than to which he was directly recruited, or to a lower time scale not being lower than to which he was directly recruited or to a lower stage in a time-scale.

+viii) Compulsory retirement.

+ix) Removal.

+x) Dismissal.

+6.2 It is misnomer to consider the minor penalty as of little or no significance.
 According to G.O.
 Ms. No. 342 GAD (Ser) dt.
 4-8-97, any minor penalty debars promotion for a minimum period of one year.
-Withholding of increments with cumulative effect bars promotion for twice the Period of stoppage. - 6.3 The penalty of fine vide rule 10 (i) may be imposed only on a member of last grade service and holders of other posts specified in Appendix 1 to the rules.
+Withholding of increments with cumulative effect bars promotion for twice the period of stoppage.

+6.3 The penalty of fine vide rule 10 (i) may be imposed only on a member of last grade service and holders of other posts specified in Appendix I to the rules.

-6.4 The penalty of suspension for a period not exceeding 15 days may be imposed on Forest guards, directly recruited members of A.P.
-Police Subordinate service, A.P.
-Special Armed Police service and certain categories of A.P.
-Fire Subordinate Service, vide rule 10 (ii).
+6.4 The penalty of suspension for a period not exceeding 15 days may be imposed on Forest Guards, directly recruited members of TG Police Subordinate Service, TG Special Armed Police service and certain categories of TG Fire Subordinate Service, vide rule 10 (ii).